RCN-ECS/rcn-ecs.github.io/2021virtuallabcall.md

 We aim to be able to place every applicant with a mentor.

-Note, however, that there are a limited number of stipends, and stipends can only be paid to US Citizens.
+Note, however, that there are a limited number of stipends.
-Stipends will be priortized for individuals who best describe how their particiation in this program will help to increase diversity of underrepresented groups in our field.
 In a recent RCN survey, 74% of respondents agreed or strongly agreed that a proportion of stipends should be prioritized to increasing underrepresented groups within the RCN.
 This program is part of our [antiracism response to systematic racism in society](https://rcn-ecs.github.io/Antiracism/).
+Stipends will be priortized for:
+* participants who did not previously partipate in last year's Virtual Lab Meeting Training Program
+* individuals who best describe how their particiation in this program will help to increase diversity of underrepresented groups in our field.

 ## To apply: